 Students who started Navigate Math below grade level gained an average of 2.8 grade levels of math per year with this approach, as measured by the NWEA MAP.
 Several teachers across four LPS schools began using the math approach with the same successful results, whether they were veteran or new teachers.

-There are numerous challenges in the current learning environments that have resulted in too many learners “giving up”.
-Systemic change requires the enrollment of all stakeholders including students, teachers, and administrators, even those that may be disengaged.
 The Navigated Learning approach leverages a peer network that establishes trust to serve even those stakeholders who may be disengaged.

 Talk to our distribution and implementation partners to find the services that are right for you.
 Complete the form and we'll be in touch!